it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 [Confusing]

 The source of the input must be validated.
 For example, if input is expected from a POST request, do not accept the input variable from a GET request.

+[AMW: this should be reworded to require the use of the proper http method]

 Applies to: Web components